Hey,

 My Project

-The bayesplot package is a popular tool for visualizing Bayesian analysis results in R. As part of the Stan ecosystem, it helps researchers understand their statistical models through clear graphics.1 This project will make the package even more useful by adding new visualizations, particularly for predictive checks of discrete and categorical outcomes.
+The bayesplot package is a popular tool for visualising Bayesian analysis results in R. As part of the Stan ecosystem, it helps researchers understand their statistical models through clear graphics.1 This project will make the package even more useful by adding new visualisations, particularly for predictive checks of discrete and categorical outcomes.
 I’ll focus on creating intuitive plots that help users check if their models match real-world observations.
 Another important goal is improving documentation to make the package easier for newcomers to use and contribute to.
-These updates will help users of Stan framework to get their results in more easily presentable forms with new graphics and visuals.
+These updates will help users of the Stan framework to get their results in more easily presentable forms with new graphics and visuals.
 This, in addition to simple documentation, will help bayesplot continue serving the growing Bayesian community effectively.

 - Binned calibration plots: In these binned calibration plots, the binary observations are divided into a predetermined number of uniform bins, based on the event probabilities predicted by the model.
 Comparing the mean predicted probability to the observed event rate within each bin allows assessing the calibration, or reliability, of the model.
 At the moment, bayesplot doesn’t have a function to create binned calibration plots.
 However, it can be implemented by using ggplot functionalities.

-- Bounded KDE plots: When the observation density is smooth and unbounded, visualisations aimed at continuous distributions are used, data is generally represented correctly.
+- Bounded KDE plots: When the observation density is smooth and unbounded, visualisations aimed at continuous distributions are used, and data is generally represented correctly.
 However, when the visualisations do not meet the assumptions regarding the observation distribution, the situation gets problematic.
 That applies when bounded data is tried to be visualised by KDEs.
 Currently, bayesplot provides functions to visualise with KDEs, such as ppc_dens_*.
-However, those functions doesn’t handle alternative cases really well.
-Instead, it would be better to implement functions in bayesplot that takes care of the bounded data with correct boundary corrections methods.
+However, those functions don’t handle alternative cases really well.
+Instead, it would be better to implement functions in bayesplot that take care of the bounded data with correct boundary corrections methods.

 Community Bonding Period